AyushJam/Floating-Point-Adder/README.md

 ![e1](./figs/1.svg)

-<p align = "justify">  The given representation can span the range of numbers from 0 - 3.75, with a separation of 0.25 between succesive numbers.
+<p align = "justify">  The given representation can span the range of numbers from 0 - 3.75, with a separation of 0.25 between successive numbers.
 However, if we still want to represent something as small as 0.0625 and something as large as 12, still using 4-bits we need an alternate
   representation.
 Hence, the following floating point representation, tries to solve the purpose to represent a wider range of numbers. </p>

  #### Floating-point Representation

-<p align = "justify">  We use the same 4-bits in this representation, however, something similar to the scientifc notation of decimal numbers is followed to represent the numbers.
+<p align = "justify">  We use the same 4-bits in this representation, however, something similar to the scientific notation of decimal numbers is followed to represent the numbers.
 For say, the first bit represents the mantissa (m) and the remaining bits represent the exponent (e).
 Then in this notation the number is represented as: </p>

 ![e2](./figs/2.svg)

 ![e3](./figs/3.svg)

 <p align = "justify">  Hence, in this representation 0000 means decimal 0.0625 and 1111 means 12.
-Using this representaion, 4-bits covers a wider range of numbers.
-However, it is important to note the spacing between succesive numbers as illustrated in the figure.
+Using this representation, 4-bits covers a wider range of numbers.
+However, it is important to note the spacing between successive numbers as illustrated in the figure.
 Although, floating-point provides a wider range this comes with a larger spacing between large numbers and smaller spacing between small numbers.   </p>

 <p align="center">
 <img width="350" alt="Screenshot 2022-09-09 at 12 17 38 AM" src="https://user-images.githubusercontent.com/63749705/189201948-d110f1a1-cc27-4cae-a4e4-29ff68d7abe1.png"> </p>

-<p align = "justify"> Further, this also requires additional arthimetic circuitry while the hardware for fixed-point is similar to that of integer arthimetic.
+<p align = "justify"> Further, this also requires additional arithmetic circuitry while the hardware for fixed-point is similar to that of integer arithmetic.
 Based on the application and range of data being accessed, the appropriate representation can be adopted since either of them have their own benefits.
 In most of the scientific applications today, where the data goes to as large as 1e40 and as low as 1e-40 the IEEE 754 floating point standard is adopted. </p>

 ### IEEE 754 Standard for Floating-Point Arithmetic

 <p align="justify"> A single-precision 32-bit floating point number is represented as illustrated in this standard and the same is used for the rest of the implementations.
 The MSB represents the sign bit with 0 being a positive number, while 1 means a negative number.
 The next 8-bits represent the exponent with a bias.
 To get the actual exponent, the value represented here is to be subtracted by 127.
 Since this is a binary representation, the base is 2.
-The last 23-bits represent the normalised mantissa (fraction).
-An implicit 1 is placed, followed by a decimal point and the 23-bit normalised mantissa to get the entire 24-bit mantissa. </p>
+The last 23-bits represent the normalized mantissa (fraction).
+An implicit 1 is placed, followed by a decimal point and the 23-bit normalized mantissa to get the entire 24-bit mantissa. </p>

 <img width="600" alt="float" src="https://user-images.githubusercontent.com/63749705/189207724-a014a41b-0caa-4852-ac4d-f0f7a9690bc6.png">